|

 Now, on with the original website...

 Welcome to my website.
-I hope you find some useful information
+I

-about the construction of (and some of the physics behind) a ribbon microphone.
-If not from this site, then from the very
+hope you find some useful information about the construction of (and some of the physics behind) a ribbon microphone.
+If not

-few links I have found.
-I will attempt to document the process I went through to construct what I have as much as I can, but
+from this site, then from the very few links I have found.
+I will attempt to document the process I went through to construct

-time to do so is scarce right now, so please excuse me if this lacks some info.
+what I have as much as I can, but time to do so is scarce right now, so please excuse me if this lacks some info.

-I can provide more precise information, or if you have any questions that I have not addressed in the site itself.
+let me know via email if I can provide more precise information, or if you have any questions that I have not addressed in

-I decided to make a ribbon mic as a project for a Physics of Music class I attended at Middle Tennessee State University,
+I decided to make a ribbon mic as a project for a College class I was attending.
+The interest in my

-and it came out so well, that I decided to put this up for others to use.
+project has been a little overwhelming, and it came out so well, that I decided to put this up for others to use.

 Just so you know right off the bat, building this microphone was fairly easy, and the results are fantastic, so